Deficiency zero for random reaction networks under a stochastic block model framework: Reaction networks

 We introduce two more Lemmas related to the deficiency of a network.
 Their proofs are similar to the proof of Lemma \ref{lemma:add_reaction}, and thus they are omitted for the sake of brevity.
 The first lemma is well-known.

-\begin{lemma} Let $G=\{\S,\C,\Re\}$ be a reaction network whose complexes are either unary or of zeroth order, then $\delta_G=0.$ \end{lemma} \begin{lemma} Let $G=\{\S,\C,\Re\}$ be a reaction network and let $\tilde \Re$ be a subset of $\Re$ in which precisely one reaction of each reversible pair is removed.
-If $\tilde \Re$ consists of linearly independent vectors, then $\delta_G=0$. \end{lemma} The assumption that a network has a deficiency of zero has been central to the most classical results in reaction network theory, both in deterministic and stochastic settings.
-Below we give two of the main theorems relating deficiency zero to the behavior of the associated dynamical systems. \begin{theorem}[The Deficiency Zero theorem \cite{F1,H,H-J1}] Consider a chemical reaction network $\{\mathcal{S,C,R}\}$ which is deficiency zero and weakly reversible.
-Assume that the network has deterministic mass action kinetics.
-Then, for any choice of rate constants $\{\kappa_{y\to y'}\}$, the system has exactly one equilibrium concentration in each positive stoichiometric compatibility class and that equilibrium concentration is locally asymptotically stable.
+\begin{lemma} Let $R=\{\S,\C,\Re\}$ be a reaction network whose vertices are either unary or of zeroth order, then $\delta_R=0.$ \end{lemma} \begin{lemma} Let $R=\{\S,\C,\Re\}$ be a reaction network and let $\tilde \Re$ be a subset of $\Re$ in which precisely one reaction of each reversible pair is removed.
+If $\tilde \Re$ consists of linearly independent reaction vectors, then $\delta_R=0$. \end{lemma}